aleen42/PersonalWiki/summary/coremail/coremail_system_design/coremail_system_design.md

 ## The design of Coremail system	[Back](./../coremail.md)

-When it comes to a email system, it should be based on a file system.
-Take a email user as an example: the structure of such a user can be described as a file system tree.
+When it comes to an email system, it should be based on a file system.
+Take an email user as an example: the structure of such a user can be described as a file system tree.

 - Aleen42
     - .Draft (草稿箱)